 China is facing a water crisis.
-Its per capita water supply is 70% lower than the global average, but its demand for water is astronomical.
+Its per capita water supply is significantly lower than the global average, but its demand for water is astronomical.
 Both industry and agriculture use massive amounts of water – and create massive water pollution.

 Over the last three decades, China has transformed from impoverished farming-reliant country to the “Factory of the World,” but at a high price.
 The widespread dumping of toxic chemicals and industrial wastewater has poisoned rivers and groundwater – and the people who rely on them.

 A woman of Yanglingang fishing village fetches water from the Yangtze River

 But “Made in China” comes at a price: the demand for cheap goods that multinational companies are all too willing to turn a blind eye at their suppliers’ environmental practices – practices that would never be allowed in their home countries.